opensearch-project/documentation-website/_dashboards/get-started/index.md

 ## Use cases for OpenSearch Dashboards

-In OpenSearch Dashboards, a data dashboard is a collection of charts, graphs, gauges, and other visualizations that gives you a snapshot of the data that you're interested in and that you interact with.
+A dashboard is a collection of charts, graphs, gauges, and other visualizations that gives you a snapshot of the data that you're interested in and that you interact with.
 You can track, analyze, and display real-time search, monitoring, and analysis of business and operational data for use cases like application monitoring, log analytics, observability, and website search.
 The image below shows data visualization use cases for OpenSearch Dashboards.

 <table style="table-layout: fixed; width: 100%;">
 <tbody>